diage/CodariCore/README.md

--ArenaBuilder and Arena are correctly implemented //Done -Deaths and inventory interactions are handled //Done -CodariArena implementation is working per current API standards //Done -Teams don't hurt each other!  //Done - needs testing
+-ArenaBuilder and Arena are correctly implemented //Done -Deaths and inventory interactions are handled //Done -CodariArena implementation is working per current API standards //Done -Teams don't hurt each other!  //Done

 ---------------
 : Bugs to fix :